 Required Concentration Course

 *Completion of at least 6 graduate-level readings courses.
 Must be approved by faculty advisor.
 Examples of readings include:

 **Completion of 5 seminars.
 Must be approved by faculty advisor.
 Examples include:

-Pass written and oral comprehensive examinations in four fields, three of which must be selected from areas that are well-represented within the East Asian languages and civilizations doctoral graduate curriculum.
+Pass written and oral comprehensive examinations in four fields, three of which must be selected from areas that are well-represented within the East Asian languages and civilizations (Chinese) doctoral graduate curriculum.

 The School of International Letters and Cultures is part of the College of Liberal Arts and Sciences, located on Arizona State University’s Tempe campus.
 From Broadway plays at Gammage Auditorium to games at the Sun Devils’ athletic complex, there’s no shortage of things to do in Tempe.

 Just a short walk from campus, you’ll have access to hundreds of restaurants and miles of hiking and walking trails (including the hike up “A” Mountain).
 Go paddle boarding at Tempe Town Lake or enjoy some stand-up comedy at Tempe Improv.
 You can explore the Valley of the Sun easily with two light rail stops on campus.